fedorenchik/PlanetVim/docs/GUIDE.md

 context builder loads on the first right-click and does not start tools merely by opening the menu.

-With the optional Linux GTK3 helper, right-click a native tab label for close, move, duplicate, recovery and layout actions, plus file actions for that tab.
+On Linux GTK3 GVim, right-click a native tab label for close, move, duplicate, recovery and layout actions, plus file actions for that tab.
-Copying its path leaves the active tab unchanged. `make install` builds the helper when its development prerequisites exist; `:PlanetNativeTabs off` restores Vim's stock tab menu.
+Copying its path leaves the active tab unchanged. `make install` builds and enables the helper by default; `NATIVE_TABS=0` omits it. `:PlanetNativeTabs off` restores Vim's stock tab menu for this instance; `g:PV_native_tabs = false` in your private configuration persists that choice.
 See [native tab menus](NATIVE_TABS.md).

 ## Home startup and recovery